About the Course

 Explore social justice in action

 Develop knowledge and skills that will help you address issues of systemic inequality throughout the world.
-Engage in the study of those who worked within and outside of the legal system to effect monumental societal change in Great Cases: American Legal History.
+Engage the historical and legal challenges different populations face in Great Cases and Laws and Orders.

 Meet our instructors and staff